Welcome to Bitbucket Pipes Toolkit’s documentation!¶

-This library provides various utilites for writing and testing Bitbucket pipes.
+This library provides various utilities for writing and testing Bitbucket pipes.

 pip install bitbucket_pipes_toolkit